 The Ipswich launch again prompted the newspapers to contact Let’s Bop! as they danced into their Ipswich venue – it also they gave the opportunity for a bit of video coverage on the digital editions which you can see here Women-only clubbing experience to launch in Ipswich

 … And, thankfully that didn’t happen – in fact, we were allowed to run over our time as it was all going pretty well!
 We also each got the chance to choose some cracking tunes to play, while telling listeners about Let’s Bop! and chatting to our guests.
-We even got to the bottom of what exactly it is that makes a good dance track, with Ben Bell a London based sound engineer Jane tracked down, who has worked with top dance brands and mixed for The Ministry of Sound.
+We even got to the bottom of what exactly it is that makes a good dance track, with Ben Bell a London based sound engineer, who has worked with some top dance brands and mixed for The Ministry of Sound.

 As they said afterwards “We had a ball!” – A glitter ball!

 Ronni thought to ask Kevin Burch from BBC Look East for a Selfie